 Amy: I have been rehearsing with my old band, and I’ve done benefits with them and Michael over the past few years, so luckily I’ve had opportunities to sing a lot of my songs live.
 I’d like to do more, but as I know you know, it’s become so expensive.
 A lot of people don’t tour if their career isn’t at a certain level.

 Robert: And sometimes even if their career is at a certain level.
-Nancy Wilson’s new band has an opening slot on the Bob Seger tour, but they’re playing headlining dates on many of their days off, in order to offset costs.
+Nancy Wilson’s new band has an opening slot on the Bob Seger tour, but they’re playing headlining dates on some of their days off, to help offset costs.